 Prior to joining the Halifax Port Authority, Krista spent more than 20 years in various real estate capacities throughout Atlantic Canada.
 She has held increasingly senior roles in the commercial real estate industry having been accountable for the acquisition and disposal of real property as well as the leasing and property management of both office buildings and retail shopping centres.
 In the public sector, Krista has extensive experience with the Federal Government – Public Works and Government Services.

-Actively involved in her community, professionally and personally, Krista is currently a member of the Halifax Harbour Planning Committee, the Building Owners and Managers Association, the Urban Development Institute and the Real Estate Institute of Canada.
+Actively involved in her community, professionally and personally, Krista is currently a member of the Building Owners and Managers Association and the Real Estate Institute of Canada.

 Back to Top